Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Discussion and Conclusion

-{\bf Discussion and Conclusion.} Our controlled simulations show that energy injection weakens the progenitors' baryonic binding, elevating BDDG formation through collisions.
-Repeated potential fluctuations, as expected from bursty stellar feedback, may reduce $|E_{\rm bind}|$ by only 15\%, yet in two thirds of the simulations, the BDDG masses are enhanced by over 100\%.
-In contrast, SIDM creates cores without lowering $|E_{\rm bind}|$ and has a negligible effect on BDDG masses.
+Our controlled simulations show that energy injection weakens the progenitors' baryonic binding, elevating DMDG formation through collisions.
+Repeated potential fluctuations, as expected from bursty stellar feedback, may reduce $|E_{\rm bind}|$ by only 15\%, yet in two thirds of the simulations, the DMDG masses are enhanced by over 100\%.
+In contrast, SIDM creates cores without lowering $|E_{\rm bind}|$, resulting in heavier and lighter DMDGs from the $\gamma=1$ cases with similar chances.

+In the regime of high mass ratios and low collision velocities, close encounters between satellite and host galaxies have been proposed as a primary channel for producing DMDGs within host systems~\citep{2022NatAs...6..496M,yang:2020iya,2019MNRAS.488.3298J,2018MNRAS.480L.106O}.
+We simulate the three scenarios under the same orbit and host halo, showing that both baryon feedback and SIDM can foster DMDG formation through enhanced tidal stripping, but with different capabilities.
+The relative abundance of DMDGs in the field versus those in host halos thus provides a potential observational handle to distinguish between core formation driven by baryonic feedback and that induced by SIDM.